lucahouben/nihongo-no-dashi/README.md

 # nihongo-no-dashi
-A Japanese learning dashboard to track your progress and learn with AI.
+A Japanese learning dashboard with an incorporated SRS flashcard system.